vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 ### Question 1

-> **Alice wants to pay 100 sats to Bob using the payment channel they estblished.
+> **Alice wants to pay 100 sats to Bob using the payment channel they established.
 > For that to happen, they need to update their commitment transaction because its outputs are used to represent the agreed amount each party owns from the multisig UTXO they share.
 > Describe this new commitment transaction.
 > What transactions each of the parties have in hand after they create the payment?**